soundpaint/rp2040pio/README.md

 Maybe, I will also provide a graphical user interface that depicts the internal state of the PIO in a graphical and more vivid manner.

+* Support for interaction with the PIO's outer world.
+In particular:

+  * Support specifying when and which logical values will be put onto the GPIO pins from an external source.

+  * Support specifying when and which values will be shifted into the TX FIFO or shifted out from the RX FIFO via DMA access onto the PIO.

+  * Support specifying when and which operations are triggered by DMA access onto the PIO memory-mapped registers.

+  * Support specifying when and which instructions are inserted by DMA access onto the PIO memory-mapped SMx_INSTR registers.

+  * Support specifying when an interrupt is requested by DMA access onto the PIO memory-mapped interrupt registers.

+* Generate a warning whenever a race condition is detected.
+In particular, generate a warning when multiple state machines concurrently access the same resource, like writing simultaneously to the same GPIO pin.
+Warnings can be reported in the monitor program while debugging a program, as well as marked on the timing diagram.